 “Are you out of your mind?”
 Anna spoke.
 She was the most timid out of the group.
 “We are going to get killed if we are not careful!”

 “That’s what you think.
-We are special people that had been summoned from another world.
-You already checked that you have special skills that no one in this town even has.”
+We are special people that have been summoned from another world.
+You already checked that you have special skills that no one in this town ever has.”

 “Then let’s put it to good use and get stronger.
 Staying here and doing construction is not my thing.”
 Sun was trying hard to persuade the others.
 He was looking at each one begging to do something different.

 “I’m up for it.
 I don’t like doing construction as well,” said Hiroto.
-“This is like a god given chance to try something different.
+“This is like a god-given a chance to try something different.
 Who knows, we could even become famous.”

 “I am warning you not to go too far until you get stronger.
 You are in the Forgotten Forest, where it is known to have strong monsters.
 Without a guide, you’ll get lost.
-I suggest for you to learn a bit more of this world before you end up getting killed.”
+I suggest you learn a bit more about this world before you end up getting killed.”

 “But wasn’t it you who summoned us, so shouldn’t you be protecting us?”
 Anna asked.

-“Go and hunt down fifty-five Rock Turtles that has black crystals growing on their back The more the better.”
+“Go and hunt down fifty-five Rock Turtles that have black crystals growing on their back.
+The more, the better.”